 This helps put your teams in an advantageous position, as that insight means that any interaction with a lead should be a step forward — the lead doesn’t need to repeat themselves or re-tread any previous conversations (which can be frustrating).
-Doing this allows everything to keep moving forward and helps to stop a lead from running cold or becoming disinterested.
+Doing this allows everything to keep moving forward and helps to avoid losing leads or them becoming disinterested.

 A record of what has been sent to leads in terms of sales and marketing material is important too.
 This helps to prevent sales teams from repeating themselves or filling a lead’s inbox with materials they’ve already had.

 The key is to not frustrate a lead through poor communication.
 You need to take steps to show you are engaged, informed and to the point.
 This helps to streamline the sales process and helps a lead to convert into a sale much more efficiently.

 Turning a lead into a customer requires skill and planning.